slott56/Stingray-Reader/docs/source/background.rst

 Processing a workbook (or other flat file) means solving three closely-related schema problems.

 -   Unpacking the *Physical Format*.
-We need to unpack bytes into Python objects (e.g., decode a string to lines of text to atomic fields).
+    We need to build Python objects from bytes (e.g., decode a string to lines of text to atomic fields).
     We need a **Facade** over the various workbook libraries to make Physical Format transparent to our applications.

 -   Mapping to the *Logical Layout*.
-Locate the values within structures that may not have perfectly consistent ordering.
+    We need to locate the values within structures that may not have perfectly consistent ordering.
     A CSV file with column headers, for example, can be treated as a dictionary, making the column order irrelevant.
     If a schema is **always** used, then the Logical Layout becomes transparent to our application.

 -   Understanging the *Conceptual Content*.
     That is, the semantic mapping from Python items (e.g., strings) to meaningful data elements in our problem domain (e.g., customer zip codes.)

-The physical format issue is addressed by a **Facade** that uses the well-known (or even standardized) file formats:
-CSV, XLSX, XML, JSON, YAML, TOML, etc., can all be parsed readily.
+The physical format issue is addressed by a **Facade** that parses the well-known (or even standardized) file formats: CSV, XLSX, XML, JSON, YAML, TOML, etc.
 Numbers files can be parsed, but this format requires some extra work because it's not standardized.
 Traditional .XLS files, also, are highly proprietary.
 We need to include COBOL files.
 In many cases, they will parallel workbooks.
 COBOL files introduce some unique complexities.

 The logical layout issue is not as easy to address as the physical format issue.
 Here are some root causes for Logical Layout problems: